 The chosen location was originally to have been 1 Fifth Avenue in Greenwich Village, an art-deco apartment tower block with Gothic trimmings and stylised gargoyles, but local residents finally nixed the idea.
 The building housed the (now gone) One Fifth restaurant, a location for Woody Allen’s Crimes and Misdemeanors.

-Just across from Sigourney Weaver’s apartment, in Central Park, you can see the restaurant where Rick Moranis pounds on the window to escape a ravening hellhound.
+Just across from Dana’s apartment, in Central Park, you can see the restaurant where Louis Tully (Rick Moranis) pounds on the window to escape a ravening hellhound.
 It’s another much-used location, the Tavern on the Green, Central Park West at 67th Street.
 The restaurant has just reopened after being closed for five years.